therealbobo/sysdig/coding_conventions.md

 16 Error management
 -------

-Error management inside libscap is done through return values, since the scap library is written in C.
-Error management in the rest of the sysdig user level code base is done through exceptions.
+Error management in sysdig user level code base is done through exceptions.
 We know there's a lot of debate between return values and exceptions.
 We decided to pick the latter, so please stick with that.